 HOW YOUR BACKYARD CAN HELP

 Individual participation in the NBN program is easy!
-Set up a nesting site over the spring and summer, observe the filled nesting holes in the fall, protect the nesting holes in an unheated garage or shed over the winter, and place the filled nesting holes out again the next spring.
+Set up a nesting site over the spring and summer, input observations in the fall, protect over the winter and place the filled nesting holes out again the next spring.

 If you already have your own wild bee hotel or wild bee house, all you need to participate is a Native Bee Network Sticker.
 Our NBN sticker provides a unique identification number for the national database and NBN Map App.